 simplifying and modernising our island’s laws

-Our scoping report consultation on reform of the law relating to criminal appeals against conviction is open from 27 July to 31 October 2016.
+Our ‘scoping’ consultation on reform of the law relating to criminal appeals against conviction is open from 27 July to 31 October 2016.
 This aims to identify more precisely what legal practitioners, members of the judiciary and experts consider to be the the key problems with the current law.
 We welcome input into our initial thinking from individuals and organisations.
 For more information, visit this page.

 The Jersey Law Commission is an independent body set up by the States of Jersey in 1996 to identify and examine aspects of law with a view to their development and reform.

 Our recommendations are considered by the Chief Minister of Jersey and the assembly of the States of Jersey.